best things to do in Monaco

 Changing of the Guard, Monaco

-Every day at 11:55 am on the dot, in a tradition that hasn’t lost its rhythm in more than 100 years, the spectacular Changing of the Guard takes place at Monaco’s Palace Square.
+Every day at 11:55 am on the dot, in a tradition that hasn’t lost its rhythm in more than 100 years, the spectacular Changing of the Palace Guard takes place at Monaco’s Palace Square.

+The Palace Guards are smartly dressed in bright red trousers, black boots and immaculate white gloves.
 It only lasts around 10-15 minutes, easily worked into any day of exploring.

 Directions in Google Maps